Wendy Luiten - Trainer, 11 May 2020

 With that, Wendy’s satisfied too.
 She regularly receives training requests from all over the world.
 Offering online modules lowers the threshold to train technology professionals from for example Silicon Valley or India.

-This blog is the first blog of a series in which we share our first experiences with online training.
+This blog is part of a series in which we share our first experiences with online training.